 Student 4: I like to do the challenging questions; the Chemistry Olympiad stimulated my interest in Chemistry and of course I’d encourage others to participate it.

 Student 2: Definitely.
 No matter how it goes, seeing some of the more difficult questions beyond the scope of A levels provides a deeper insight into degree level Chemistry, which can help you to make decisions regarding Uni choices.
-On top of that it’s likely that you’re better than you think at Chemistry!
+On top of that, it’s likely that you’re better than you think at Chemistry!
 So just have a go!

-Student 3: For individuals who are naturally inquisitive about chemistry, then sitting the C3L6 is a great opportunity to explore their intellectual curiosity further, alongside developing problem solving skills.
+Student 3: For individuals who are naturally inquisitive about chemistry, then sitting the C3L6 is a great opportunity to explore their intellectual curiosity further, alongside developing problem-solving skills.
 I would also encourage other students to have Olympiad ‘buddies’ to create a sense of friendly competition allowing them to support each other whilst preparing for the challenge.
-Another big incentive is fact that if you qualify in the top 0.7% or top 50 of all applicants then you get invited to a 4-day residential camp at St. Catherine’s College and Corpus Christi College in Cambridge.
+Another big incentive is the fact that if you qualify in the top 0.7% or top 50 of all applicants then you get invited to a 4-day residential camp at St. Catherine’s College and Corpus Christi College in Cambridge.

 This is a highly-coveted opportunity to experience what it’s like to be lectured and taught by fellows who are well-renowned in Chemistry globally, as well as experiencing formals in the colleges’ traditional dining halls.